 Programmes & Projects

 Judo teaches that if you fall seven times, get up eight!
 It is not just about winning.
-It teaches the importance of dealing with disappointment, accepting disappointment and thriving from it.
+It teaches the importance of dealing with disappointment, accepting disappointment, learning from the experience and thriving from it.

 Every case of education disengagement is unique to itself.
 Whilst a lack of self esteem may be an issue itself, it may paradoxically be a consequence of high self esteem that is the cause of educational disengagement.
 Some youths are scaffolded so much on a framework of self esteem support, they tend to react unfavourably to failure during difficult or challenging periods.